-Women who remarry or live with a new partner or spouse often have to adjust to a different financial relationship.
-Accommodating changed money roles and personalities involves breaking old patterns and adopting new ones.
+Remarrying or living with a new partner or spouse often involves adjusting to a different financial relationship.
+Accommodating changed money roles and personalities may require breaking old patterns and adopting new ones.

 There are typical issues that arise with any newly married couple such as when to spend versus save, how much debtDebt Money that you have borrowed.
 You must repay the loan, with interest, by a set date.+ read full definition is too much, which investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition choices work, and whether to combine personal daily finances.